ncatlab/nlab-content/pages/6/9/5/3/3596/content.md

 ## Definition in cubical type theory

 The primary identity types are the nondependent [[cubical path types]] in [[cubical type theory]].
-Like the identity types in higher observational type theory, they do not satisfy the definitional version of identification elimination; only the propositional version of identification elimination.
+Like the identity types in higher observational type theory, they do not satisfy the judgmental version of identification elimination; only the typal version of identification elimination.
 See [[cubical path type]] for more information on the construction of the cubical path types.

-Some cubical type theories include a second identity type which satisfies the definitional version of identification elimination.
+Some cubical type theories include a second identity type which satisfies the judgmental version of identification elimination.
 This is called [[Swan's identity type]], and is defined by the following rules:

 Identity types in [[cubical type theory]] are called **path types** and are defined using a primitive interval.